primodiumxyz/reactive-tables/README.md

 ### Overview

-The package encompasses a wide range of functionnalities, from creating a tables registry from a MUD config object, including metadata and typed methods for updating, fetching and querying data associated with each record, to decoding onchain logs into consumable properties, and creating/syncing local tables with minimal effort.
+The package encompasses a wide range of functionnalities, from creating a tables registry from a MUD config object, including metadata and typed methods for updating, fetching and querying data associated with each entity, to decoding onchain logs into consumable properties, and creating/syncing local tables with minimal effort.

 It is meant to be used inside a MUD application, as a replacement for the native RECS framework, meaning both in terms of technical state management and [in terms of conventions and architectural pattern](#conventions).